Loading…

 Level: Intermediate

-This pilot expanded PM from R&D to encompass launch activities, enhancing cross-functional collaboration and planning, stakeholder communication and alignment with country organizations.
+This pilot expanded Project Manager (PM) from R&D to encompass launch activities, enhancing cross-functional collaboration and planning, stakeholder communication and alignment with country organizations.
 A PM covering the entire value chain drives project success.

 Learning Objectives